Russia hits rail, fuel facilities in attacks deep in Ukraine

 A Russian news report said another oil storage facility in Bryansk also caught fire early Monday.

-Last month, two Ukrainian helicopter gunships hit an oil depot in Russia’s Belgorod region, close to the Ukrainian border.
+Last month, Russia charged that two Ukrainian helicopter gunships hit an oil depot in Russia’s Belgorod region, close to the Ukrainian border.

-In a video address Monday, Zelenskyy described his meeting with U.S. Secretary of State Antony Blinken and U.S. Defense Secretary Lloyd Austin as “encouraging and, importantly, effective.”
+In a video address Monday, Zelenskyy described his meeting with Blinken and U.S. Defense Secretary Lloyd Austin as “encouraging and, importantly, effective.”

 The Ukrainian leader added that they agreed “on further steps to strengthen the armed forces of Ukraine and meet all the priority needs of our army.”

-With Russia’s shift in focus toward the Donbas, Zelenskyy is now focused on more heavy weaponry, such as tanks and artillery.
+With Russia’s shift toward the Donbas, Zelenskyy is now focused on more heavy weaponry, such as tanks and artillery.

 “We want to see Ukraine remain a sovereign country, a democratic country able to protect its sovereign territory,” Austin said.
 “We want to see Russia weakened to the point where it can’t do things like invade Ukraine.”